I’m celebrating my wife’s birthday this entire week! Why? Because she deserves that and more.

 As the excitement grew, I realized how impactful his simple “hello” is on my day… My life.
 I realized how his smile, wave, and “see you tomorrow” actually makes me look forward to greeting him and having a brief yet impactful conversation the next day.

-I do not know his name.
-I do not know where he is from.
-I do not know his background.
+I neither know his name, where he’s from, nor his background.
 However, I do know he is using his platform (FedEx driver) to positively impact others’ lives–with a simple smile and wave!

 So I encourage you; you do not have to be the strongest, the smartest, the wealthiest, or the most famous to impact others’ lives.
 YOU [we] have the power to positively impact others regardless of how big or small our platform is.